 The DOT has regulations regarding safety and insurance, but as far as regulation for how the service is sold – it is pretty much left in the air.
 Basic consumer protection laws are all that protect you so there are no specific requirements bad transport companies have to be accountable for.

 This is why reviews are very important – when you have a bad experience with a company, make sure you spread the word so that others know to avoid them.
 When you feel like you received white-glove service, make that visible to others, too.
-This is how companies with good customer service will be stimulated to become great, and bad ones will drop out of the market.
+This will encourage companies with good customer service to become great, and bad ones will drop out of the market.